 Use this page to read about recent news and important events in the NMT Physics Department, and find announcements of upcoming colloquia on a variety of physics topics.

 - The department colloquium this week will be presented by Jonathan Dooley from the NMT Physics Department.
 See full announcement below.

-Here is the preliminary colloquium schedule for Spring 2023.
-This will be updated as
+- Here is the full colloquium schedule for Spring 2023.

 Physics Department Colloquium